1827

+The oldest-known surviving photograph in history, Niepce's View from the Window at Le Gras, taken between June 4 and July 18, 1827.

 May 20 to July 9: Zarafa, the first giraffe to be seen in Europe since the 16th century, travels from Marseille to Paris.

 February 20: The Battle of Ituzaingó is fought on the border between Brazil and the United Provinces, leaving hundreds of combatants dead.